DanielDaCosta/apiGateway-sqs-lambda/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see LICENSE.md file for details

 ## References & Acknowlegments